mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 So your five *skandhas*, your six senses, are liberated, originally.
 That’s why Dogon Zenji says *Zenki*, “The Whole Works,” he says, “all sentient beings are emancipation and total manifestation.”

 So *total manifestation* is all things you can see through your eyes, ears, form of trees you can see.
 But what is manifested beings you can see through your six senses?
-Dogen Zenji mentions, they are originally liberated.
+Dōgen Zenji mentions, they are originally liberated.
 So liberated beings manifested themselves as a form.
 Do you understand?

 That’s why if your life is reflected in the ancient mirror, you become transparent.
 It means you’re working.
 Your life is really working with all sentient beings.
 If you always hold your frame, you never create circle; you are nothing but a piece of wood.